amanhaidry/GPT-3/README.md

 ## Live Demo

-Check out the live version of the project here: [Live Demo](https://gpt3-landing-page.example.com)
+Check out the live version of the project here: [Live Demo](https://gpt-3-uiux.netlify.app/)

 ## Features

 - **Modern Design**: A visually appealing and clean user interface.
 - **Responsive Layout**: Optimized for desktops, tablets, and mobile devices.
 - **React Components**: Built with reusable and modular React components.
+- **PWA Support**: The website is a Progressive Web App, allowing users to install it as an app on both desktop and mobile devices.

 ## Technologies Used